Coyote Springs, Nevada

-Coyote Springs, Nevada, is a master-planned community planned for development in Lincoln County and Clark County, Nevada.
+Coyote Springs, Nevada, is an uncompleted master-planned community planned for development in Lincoln County and Clark County, Nevada.
+Plans called for 150,000 homes and businesses on 62-square miles north of Las Vegas.
 The community was initially planned by developer and attorney-lobbyist Harvey Whittemore and Pardee Homes.
 Thomas Seeno and Albert Seeno, Jr. became the sole owners of Coyote Springs following Whittemore's resignation from the Wingfield Nevada Holding Group amidst legal troubles.
-No homes had been built as of June 2018.
+A golf course but no homes had been built by 2018, when the development was blocked by the Nevada State water engineer due to restrictions on the use of groundwater.
+In January 2024, the Nevada Supreme Court affirmed the authority of the water engineer to stop the development.

 Current development

 A golf course designed by Jack Nicklaus has been constructed, but additional work was put on hold due to the economic recession in the United States and complex legal issues.
 The planned development has attracted controversy because of environmental concerns and allegations of political favoritism.

 Location

 The community was planned to cover 43000 acre or 65 sqmi.
 While mostly in Lincoln County, initial development was planned for the Clark County portion of the land.
 Coyote Springs is located between U.S. Route 93 on the west and the Meadow Valley Mountains to the east, a drive of less than an hour from the City of Las Vegas and the Las Vegas Strip.
 The Coyote Springs valley is bisected by several major washes including the Pahrangat Wash and the Kane Springs Wash.
 The only access to the community is via U.S. Route 93 and Route 168.
 The ZIP Code for Coyote Springs is 89067.